 On first look it seems a contradiction, a fat, seemingly out of shape guy beating someone who by comparison looks much much more fitter.
+But that fat helped.

-But, in certain sports or scenarios, carrying extra body fat is very beneficial.
+In certain sports or scenarios, carrying extra body fat is very beneficial.
 Ancient gladiators and fighters new the benefits of adding body fat – one of which was protecting the body from blows, and cuts.
 Fat can act as a natural body armour – protecting vital organs.